Instructor:

 Attendance in both the lecture and lab portions of the class is required.

-Every unexcused absence from a lecture is a reduction in the final class average of
+Every unexcused absence from a lecture reduces the final class average by 2%.

 Every unexcused absence from a lab is a reduction of 25% on the student's grade